 We own our Seven Mile Beach and West Bay potable water distribution systems in Grand Cayman which consist of potable water pipes, valves, curb stops, meter boxes, and water meters.
 We have the legal right to maintain (and expand or contract as necessary) these systems on public and private land within our licensed service area.

 Corporate Office

-We occupy approximately 5,700 square feet of office space at the Regatta Office Park, West Bay Road, Grand Cayman, Cayman Islands under a lease that expires in April 2024.
-We expect to renew this lease.
+We occupy approximately 5,800 square feet of office space at the Regatta Office Park, West Bay Road, Grand Cayman, Cayman Islands under a lease that expires in April 2029.

 Other Property